featherbear/presonus-studiolive-api/README.md

 If you can read this, you've either found this page [online](https://featherbear.cc/presonus-studiolive-api), or via my [GitHub repository](https://github.com/featherbear/presonus-studiolive-api)

-This page/repo outlines my research and implementation of the undocumented PreSonus StudioLive Series III network control protocol.
+This page/repo outlines my research and implementation of the undocumented PreSonus UCNET network control protocol.
+I have conducted this research from the StudioLive 16, 16R and 24R consoles (Series III).

 ---